Oct 15, 2021

-EU IVDR Compliance for Makers of Laboratory-Developed Tests (LDT) and In-House IVD Tests (IH-IVDs)
+EU IVDR Compliance for In-House Lab Developed IVD Tests

-When it comes to compliance with European regulations, manufacturers of in-house lab-developed tests (LDTs or IH-IVDs, which stands for in-house in vitro diagnostics) have had it pretty good along with most other IVD manufacturers.
-That is about to end on May 26, 2022.
-While the EU In Vitro Diagnostic Directive (IVDD 98/79/EC) exempted makers of so-called in-house tests (aka LDTs), the new In Vitro Diagnostic Regulation (IVDR 2017/746 download) does not carve out many exemptions for these tests.
-Still, without a single utterance of LDT in the entire IVDR, and no guidance documents published as of October 2021, many manufacturers are scratching their collective heads about what is now required and what to do next.
+When it comes to compliance with European regulations, manufacturers of in-house lab-developed tests have had it pretty good…along with most other IVD manufacturers.
+While the EU In Vitro Diagnostic Directive (IVDD 98/79/EC) exempted makers of so-called in-house tests (aka LDT), the new In Vitro Diagnostic Regulation does not carve out many exemptions for these tests.
+Still, without a single utterance of LDT in the entire IVDR, and no guidance documents published as of October 2023 many manufacturers are scratching their collective heads about what will be required and what to do next.

 2 – Testing services where a sample is sent to a lab and a result is sent back (for example, a commercial genetic test using a saliva sample).
 Testing services are covered under IVDR Article 6 regarding Distance Sales and are treated the same as if the IVD was sold commercially (placed on the market).